Andy Murray: 2023: Three Challenger titles

-At the 2023 Australian Open, Murray's match against Thanasi Kokkinakis lasted 5 hours and 45 minutes, the longest in Murray's career up until this point and the second longest in the tournament history.
+At the 2023 Australian Open, Murray beat Matteo Berrettini in his first round match.
+His second round match against Thanasi Kokkinakis lasted 5 hours and 45 minutes, the longest in Murray's career up until this point and the second longest in the tournament history.
 He lost to 24th seed Roberto Bautista Agut in the third round.

 He received wildcards for the 2023 Qatar ExxonMobil Open in Doha, in which he reached the final but was defeated by Daniil Medvedev in straight sets, and the 2023 Dubai Tennis Championships equaling the record of 53, for most wildcards received for a player since 1990, of former player Tommy Haas, who retired in 2017.
 At the Indian Wells Masters and Miami Open, Murray lost in the third and first rounds, respectively.

 In his European clay court season, Murray lost in the first rounds at the Monte-Carlo Masters and Madrid Masters.
 He next played the Aix-en-Provence Challenger in France, where he defeated first seed Tommy Paul in the final in three sets to clinch his first title since 2019.
 However, he withdrew from the French Open to begin his preparations for the grass season.

 Murray began his grass court season with the 2023 Surbiton Trophy Challenger 125 as a wildcard, where he clinched his second title of the season after defeating Jurij Rodionov in the final.
 His winning streak continued at the 2023 Nottingham Open, another home Challenger 125, where he won the final, beating Arthur Cazaux.

 At Wimbledon, he lost in the second round to Stefanos Tsitsipas and at the US Open, he lost at the same stage to Grigor Dimitrov.